2nd shooting this year at largest Indiana mall wounds 1

-INDIANAPOLIS (AP) — A person was shot Friday at an Indianapolis shopping mall in the second shooting there this year, police said.
+INDIANAPOLIS (AP) — A male was shot Friday at an Indianapolis shopping mall in the second shooting there this year, police said.

+The victim was discovered with a gunshot wound inside the Castleton Square mall, and mall security gave him medical attention before police arrived, Officer William Young, of the Indianapolis Metropolitan Police Department, said at the scene.

+“He is stable, awake and breathing,” Young said.
+“We do not believe there are any other injuries at this time.”

-The person who was shot was taken to a hospital.
-No additional information was immediately available about their condition.
+The male who was shot was taken to a hospital.
+No additional information was immediately available about his condition.
+His age hasn’t been disclosed.

+The mall was placed on a quick lockdown moments after the shooting and later closed for the rest of the evening, Young said.

-“We will be out here for some time trying to piece together what exactly occurred,” IMPD Officer William Young said.
+“We will be out here for some time trying to piece together what exactly occurred,” he said.

 The mall, on the far northeast side of Indianapolis, is the largest mall in the state of Indiana, according to its website.
 Mall representatives and the mall’s owner, Indianapolis-based Simon Property Group, did not immediately return calls seeking comment on the shooting.